tregua87/snakegx/README.md

 ## Advance section

-If you are brave enough (I am soure you re!), you can try to recompile `app`.
+If you are brave enough (I am soure you are!), you can try to recompile `app`.

 Basically:
 1. Delete `app`, i.e., `rm app/app`